 - Serve Greek Quinoa Salad with a dollop of Tzatziki for a creamy finish.

+It is crucial to drain your cucumber well to prevent your sauce from becoming watered down.
 If your sauce becomes watery within the 3 days of preparation, chances are you did not properly drain your cucumber.
 To remedy this issue, you can drain over a fine mesh strainer lined with cheesecloth to remove the excess liquid.

 More Delicious Homemade Sauces